rovinthomas/demo-repo/README.md

 git remote --v: to check the above step

-git push -u origin master: so that in future i just need to type git push without specifying origin and master every time
+git push -u origin master (or git push): so that in future i just need to type git push without specifying origin and master every time

 git branch: to view all existing branches (with * on current branch im on)